 For more information on the MEPS HC sample design, see Chowdhury et al (2019).
-For information on the MEPS MPC design, see S. Cohen, 1998.
-Copies of the HC and the MPC survey instruments used to collect the information on the Outpatient Department Visits file are available in the Survey Questionnaires section of the MEPS website.
+A copy of the MEPS HC survey instruments used to collect the information on the office-based provider file is available on the MEPS website.

 2.0 Data File Information